line/abc-user-feedback/README.md

     <h1 align="center">ABC User Feedback</h1>
 </p>

 ABC User Feedback is a standalone web application that manages Voice of Customer (VoC) data.
 It allows you to gather and sort feedback from your customers.
-We ABC Studio are using it to millions users services.
+The product is being applied and used in services worth 10 million MAU.

 <p align="center">
     <img src="./assets/sample.png">